VasilisMpletsos/Black-Scholes/README.md

 - [x] Python version in order to run on GPU
 - [x] Execute cuda version
 - [x] Match cuda version to run with my dataset
-- [ ] Intergrate Xilinx Makefile to mine
+- [x] Intergrate Xilinx Makefile to mine
 - [ ] Add all FPGA code & execute
-- [ ] Profiling for the algorithm
+- [ ] Profiling for the algorithm with various Vitis Settings
 - [ ] Contact Papaefstathiou & Aggelos after profiling